julian-vargo/srt_textgrid_converter/README.md

 - .srt contains at most 2 unique speakers

 ## Installation and Running the Script
-There are two ways to run the program:
+There are two ways to run the program: <br>
 A) Download the .exe file and click it to run the program

 B) use the command line: